Menu

 It refers to the side of the ship.

-Onboard cargo handling business (stevedoring)
+In-ship cargo handling business (stevedoring)

 Ship water supply

-Tonnage of vessels
+Tonnage of ships

-Law Concerning Measurement of tonnages of Ships
+Law Concerning the Measurement of Tonnage of Ships

 Ship Number (Official Number)